nightroman/FarNet/JavaScriptFar/README.md

     *.js
     js:@!\!.!

-The following extra prefixes may be specified before the file name (and used in associations):
+The following extra prefixes may be specified before @:

-- `task:` tells to start the script as a task
+- `task:` tells to start the script or command as a task

-- `debug:` tells to start the script debugging
+Example:

+    js: task: @ too-slow.js

-Note that scripts running as tasks should not use FarNet API unless it is designed for multi-threaded scenarios and documented accordingly.
+> Scripts running as tasks should not call Far API unless it is designed for multi-threaded scenarios and documented accordingly.

-Examples:

-    js: @ task: too-slow.js
-    js: @ debug: some-bugs.js
-    js: @ task: debug: debug-console.js
+## Parameters

+In order to pass parameters to scripts, use `::` after the file name followed by semicolon separated `key=value` pairs (connection string format):

+    js: @ user.js :: name = John Doe; age = 42

+These parameters are available in JavaScript as the property bag variable `args`.

+The special parameter `_session` may define the target folder session path.

+Parameters apply to commands as well.
+This example calls `test` defined in a particular session (e.g. auto loaded by session scripts) and sends the `file`
+parameter:

+    js: test(args.file) :: _session=C:\Test; file=C:\Test\test1.json

 ## Global variables

+- `args` - property bag of named parameters from command line or interop
 - `host` - extended JavaScript functions provided by ClearScript, see [here](https://microsoft.github.io/ClearScript/Reference/html/Methods_T_Microsoft_ClearScript_ExtendedHostFunctions.htm)
 - `far` - FarNet main methods, shortcut to `clr.FarNet.Far.Api` see [here](https://github.com/nightroman/FarNet/blob/master/FarNet/FarNet/Far.cs)
 - `clr` - .NET types of the following assemblies: